Canoo’s 200-mile electric pickup is a compact truck with a full-size bed

-The California electric vehicle startup Canoo on Wednesday announced its electric pickup, ahead of a reveal planned for Thursday.
+The California electric vehicle startup Canoo announced its electric pickup on Wednesday, ahead of a reveal planned for Thursday.

 Canoo's truck takes the pickup truck tailpipe-emissions-free, like the Tesla Cybertruck or the Rivian R1T, but in a very, very different way.